Tracking recent developments in remote working

 A right to disconnect, meaning workers would have a reasonable expectation of not having to work or check calls and emails outside their normal hours, is also being supported by Labour, to ensure homes do not become round-the-clock offices.

-NEW From City AM: Deloitte tells staff they can work from home forever
+From City AM: Deloitte tells staff they can work from home forever

 Date: June 18, 2021

 Staff working at Deloitte will be able to work wherever they want when Covid restrictions are eased and work from home guidance is scrapped.
 Staff at the Big Four firm will not be obligated to work from the office for a minimum number of days per week, as has been a typical response of Deloitte’s competitors.

 Some 15,000 Deloitte staff responded to an internal survey about the future of work at the Big Four firm, with more than 80 per cent of those saying they expected to work from a Deloitte office for two days or fewer per week.
 More than 90 per cent of Deloitte’s workforce said ‘choice’ and ‘flexibility’ should be at the heart of how the business operates in future.